dongqi-DQ/GEO4PALM/README.md

 ```
 ssh -L 9821:localhost:9821 [ssh_host]
 ```
-The "[ssh_host]" is the address/name of the remote server.
+`[ssh_host]` is the address/name of the remote server.
 Note that if you are using port forwarding on a regular basis, and don't want the hassle of opening a new tunnel every time, you can include a port forwarding line in your ssh config file ~/.ssh/config on your local machine.
 Under the alias for the server, add the following lines (full tutorial refer to [here](https://support.nesi.org.nz/hc/en-gb/articles/360001523916-Port-Forwarding)):
 ```
 LocalForward <local_port> <host_alias>:<remote_port>
 ExitOnForwardFailure yes